FWC Mania logo

 Qualified from CONCACAF competition and returned to the finals for the first time since 1974

-Major historical context: One CONCACAF Championship title in 1973 and a best World Cup finish of the group stage in 1974 Tournament pressure is shaped by both legacy and current form.
+History: One CONCACAF Championship title in 1973 and a best World Cup finish of the group stage in 1974 Tournament pressure usually comes down to balancing past legacy with current form.

 Coaching Career Record